plone/training/addons.rst

 * registering css- and js-files
 * creating some content/configuration objects in your Plone site.

-Let' have a look at what we just installed.
+Let's have a look at what we just installed.

 PloneFormGen